Three Card Monte Street Hustle

 During the routine, you will bend the winning card in order to make it seem easier to follow.
 You later remove the bend from the winner and bend a loser.
 Having the corners prebent makes the bending easier and insures that the bends will look exactly the same in all three cards.
 I prefer to put both bends in while all three cards are still in a packet.

-Photo of the cards face down.
+Putting in the lengthwise bend.
+Prebending the corners.
+The cards face up.
 The cards face down.

 The basic idea behind the throw is that you hold two cards in your right hand and one card in your left.
 You toss the lower right hand card onto the table, then the left hand card, and then the remaining right hand card.
 The thing is, when you are ready to spring the trap, instead of tossing the lower card, you toss the upper card first.